rickknowlton/LIRI/README.md

 ## <a name="installation"></a> Local Installation
 ### <a name="vm-installation"></a> Install With a Virtual Machine
+There is a Vagrant Ubuntu Shell provided with this repo.
+For more information on Vagrant click [here](https://www.vagrantup.com/intro/getting-started/).
 - Clone or download the repository
 - Open the root of the repository in your terminal
 - Spin up the virtual machine via `vagrant up`